weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 the famous artist,'—" She was almost dancing along the sidewalk now, her eyes and cheeks glowing.

 Peter looked at her wistfully.
-His practical experience and <span id="calibre_link-91" page-number="46" page-name="Page:There Is Confusion.djvu/52" page-index="52"
-page-quality="3" title="Page:There_Is_Confusion.djvu/52"></span>the
-memory of his father inclined him to dubiousness.
+His practical experience and the memory of his father inclined him to dubiousness.
 But her superb assurance carried away all his doubts.